15 Advanced Git Tricks Developers Love Using

 Q2: Can I recover deleted branches or commits?

 Yes!
 Use git reflog to view and recover lost commits.
-Git rarely loses data permanently.
+Remember: reflog is local and entries expire.

 Q3: How can I undo a bad merge?